-Budgeted cost: £ [insert amount]
+Budgeted cost: £25,000

-Activity Evidence that supports this Challenge

-approach number(s)

-addressed

-Enrichment activities such as kayaking, rock climbing and Metacognition and self-regulation (EEF) - Very high impact Professional development can be used 5, 6 & 7 camping (WPT resource) to develop a mental model of metacognition and self-regulation, alongside an understanding of teaching metacognitive strategies.
-All children (55.3% PP) Outdoor adventure learning (EEF) Unclear impact for moderate cost based on insufficient evidence Financial support for educational visits Subsidised visits for educational visits - ?? pupils.
-Challenge 5, 6 & 7 All children (55 PP) Improving attendance through rigorous Improving school attendance: support for schools and local authorities (DfE) Challenge 5, 6 & 7 monitoring and celebration Rewards for attendance Attendance Team 99 FTE (PP) - breakfast club Attendance ream - celebration assemblies - rewards Reading - books for Research evidence on reading for Challenge 1 & 4 each class linked to the ethos of our School Reading Spine pleasure (DfE)- There is a growing body of evidence which illustrates the importance of reading for pleasure for both educational purposes as well as personal development.
+Activity Evidence that supports this approach Challenge number(s) addressed Enrichment activities such as kayaking, rock climbing and camping (WPT resource) Metacognition and self-regulation (EEF) - Very high impact Professional development can be used to develop a mental model of metacognition and self-regulation, alongside an understanding of teaching metacognitive strategies.
+5, 6 & 7 All children (55% PP) Outdoor adventure learning (EEF) Unclear impact for moderate cost based on insufficient evidence Financial support for educational visits Subsidised visits for educational visits - ?? pupils.
+Challenge 5, 6 & 7 All children (55% PP) Improving attendance through rigorous Improving school attendance: support for schools and local authorities (DfE) Challenge 5, 6 & 7 monitoring and celebration - breakfast club - celebration assemblies - rewards Rewards for attendance Attendance Team All children (55% PP) Reading - books for each class linked to the ethos of our School Reading Spine Research evidence on reading for pleasure (DfE)- There is a growing body of evidence which illustrates the importance of reading for pleasure for both educational purposes as well as personal development.
 Evidence suggests that there is a positive relationship between reading frequency, reading enjoyment and attainment.
-There is a positive link between positive attitudes towards reading and All children (55 PP) scoring well on reading assessments Access to Specialist SEMH Provision Social and Emotional Learning (EEF)- Social and emotional learning approaches have a positive impact, on average, of 4 months' additional progress in academic outcomes over the course of an academic year.
-Challenge 1, 2,3,4,5,6 & 7 7 pupils (6 PP) Learning Mentor with a responsibility for attendance Mentoring (EEF)- Mentoring in education involves pairing young people with an older peer or adult volunteer, who acts as a positive role model.
-In general, mentoring aims to build confidence and relationships, to develop resilience and character, or raise aspirations, rather than to develop specific academic skills or knowledge.
-Challenge 6
+There is a positive link between positive attitudes towards reading and scoring well on reading assessments Challenge 1 & 4 All children (55% PP) Access to Specialist SEMH Provision Social and Emotional Learning (EEF)- Social and emotional learning approaches have a positive impact, on average, of 4 months' additional progress in academic outcomes over the course of an academic year.
+Challenge 1, 2,3,4,5,6 & 7 6 pupils (6 PP)